 I think China itself is a very, very huge market, where the monetisation and value that we can generate from music content has yet to be discovered.
 This is very important news for music producers around the world.
 Other than US and Europe, the third-largest market is definitely China.
 But in terms of monetisation penetration, it's still very low compared to other countries.
 From our quarterly reports since we went IPO last year, our paying users have increased tremendously to 31 million now.

 Under Tencent music, we have QQ music, WeSing and two other broader platforms called KuGou and KuWo.
-On these three music platforms excluding WeSing, we have 800 million combined monthly active users.
+With QQ Music, Kugou Music, Kuwo Music and WeSing, we have 800 million combined monthly active users.
 This is why we have to leverage on technology to discover good music so that we can distribute it to our huge user base.

 From your vantage point at Tencent, why is collaboration important for growth?